DELTA2 guidance on choosing the target difference and undertaking and reporting the sample size calculation for a randomised controlled trial.

 Hampson, Lisa V

 Cook, J. A., Julious, S. A., Sones, W., Hampson, L. V., Hewitt, C., Berlin, J. A., Ashby, D., et al. (2018).
 DELTA2 guidance on choosing the target difference and undertaking and reporting the sample size calculation for a randomised controlled trial..
 BMJ, 363 k3750. https://doi.org/10.1136/bmj.k3750

-The randomised controlled trial (RCT) is considered the gold standard to assess comparative clinical efficacy and effectiveness and can be a key source of data for estimating costeffectiveness.
-Central to the design of a RCT is an a-priori sample size calculation which ensures the study has a high probability of achieving its pre-specified main objective.
+Randomised controlled trials are considered to be the best method to assess comparative clinical efficacy and effectiveness, and can be a key source of data for estimating cost effectiveness.
+Central to the design of a randomised controlled trial is an a priori sample size calculation, which ensures that the study has a high probability of achieving its prespecified main objective.
 Beyond pure statistical or scientific concerns, it is ethically imperative that an appropriate number of study participants be recruited, to avoid imposing the burdens of a clinical trial on more patients than necessary.
-The scientific concern is satisfied and the ethical imperative further addressed by specifying a target difference between treatments that is considered realistic and/or important by one or more key stakeholder groups.
+The scientific concern is satisfied and the ethical imperative is further addressed by the specification of a target difference between treatments that is considered realistic or important by one or more key stakeholder groups.
 The sample size calculation ensures that the trial will have the required statistical power to identify whether a difference of a particular magnitude exists.
-The key messages from the DELTA2 guidance on determining the target difference and sample size calculation for a RCT are presented.
+In this article, the key messages from the DELTA2 guidance on determining the target difference and sample size calculation for a randomised controlled trial are presented.
 Recommendations for the subsequent reporting of the sample size calculation are also provided.

 This project was funded by the MRC-NIHR Methodology Research Programme in the UK in response to a commissioned call to lead a workshop on this topic in order to produce guidance.